-In this formula we used $r_{0}=\frac{1}{2}(r_{1}+r_{2})$ as before and $\omega=2\pi/T$ .
-But, because $\omega=\dot{\varphi}=\frac{d}{dt}\varphi,$ it is permissible to write as well $\omega=\frac{d}{dt}\varphi=\frac{d}{d\tau }\varphi\left( \frac{d\tau}{dt}\right) ,$ where $\tau$ is some function of \ Newton's time $t$.
-Now we would like to identify $\tau$ with \textsl{proper time} of Einsteinian gravity.
-This is needed \ in view of the following.
-Recall that in polar coordinates Einsteinian's equation of motion for fictitious particle of unit mass is given by Eq.(25).
-It differs from the Newtonian's Eq.(3) in two features.
-First, instead of Newtonian absolute time, in the present case the differentiation is taking place over the \textsl{proper time}.
-Second, there is an extra potential term absent in Newtonian mechanics.
-This difference between the Newtonian and Einsteinian \ formulations of mechanics is only apparent.
-It can be eliminated with help of the 3rd Kepler's law, Eq.(32), as explained in [8]. \ Since this explanation is scattered allover this reference, we would like to describe it below in a concise form.
-Even without going into fine details, the results of previous subsections indicate that \ the Einsteinian result for perihelion shift of Mercury can be \ formally obtained simply by renormalizing the Newtonian potential(s).
+Recall that in polar coordinates Einstein's equation of motion for fictitious particle of unit mass is given by Eq.(25).
+It differs from Newtonian's Eq.(10) in two ways.
+First, instead of the Newtonian absolute time, in the present case the differentiation is taking place over the \textsl{proper time}.
+Second, there is an extra potential term absent in Newtonian version.
+This difference between the Newtonian and Einsteinian \ formulations of this mechanical problem is only apparent.
+It can be eliminated with the help of the 3rd Kepler's law, Eq.(32), as explained in [$8$]. \ Since this explanation is scattered allover this reference, we would like to describe it now in a concise form.
+Even without going into fine details, the results of previous subsections indicate that \ the Einsteinian result for the perihelion shift of Mercury can be \ formally obtained simply by readjusting the Newtonian potential(s).
 Incidentally, this was the original Le Verier's idea \ since he believed that between Mercury and Sun there should be yet another planet (Vulcan) which only remains to be discovered.
-Hence, such an homomorphism between the Newtonian and Einsteinian mechanics of point particles is assured from this (observational) point of view.
+Hence, such an homomorphism between the Newtonian and Einsteinian mechanics of point particles is assured from this point of view.
 Nevertheless, as is well known, absence of Vulcan had brought to life general relativity.
-It is instructive to supply the derivation \ of this homomorphism explicitly.
+It is very instructive to supply the derivation \ of this homomorphism explicitly.
 For this purpose we take into account that for the particle of unit mass $L=\omega r^{2}$.
-Using this result Eq.(25) can be rewritten as
+Using this result, Eq.(25) can be rewritten as

 To analyze this equation further we need to recall that for a non-rotating body the Scwarzschield metric has the form

 Consider a special case of this metric for a motion in the equatorial plane $\theta=\frac{\pi}{2}$ taking place on a circle of radius $R$.
 In such a case the metric can be rewritten in polar coordinates as